 Did you know that 78% of mobile searches for local business information result in a purchase?
 Because customers who search on their mobile phones are already on the go, the chances of them actually following through on their search are much higher.

 With so many users on the go, it’s important to make sure your online presence is well-received on smaller devices.
-This means your site automatically resizes to fit the smaller screen, the text is bigger, and buttons are bigger and easier to use with our big clumsy fingers (instead of precise mouses).
+This means your site automatically resizes to fit the smaller screen, the text is bigger, and buttons are bigger and easier to use with our big clumsy fingers (instead of precise mice).

-It’s also important to make sure your purchasing processes are mobile optimized.
+It’s also important to make sure your purchasing processes are mobile-optimized.
 This is where you will see the biggest gains in sales.
 If your checkout process is easy to use on a smartphone, your customers will be much happier and much more likely to buy.

 3. An easy, intuitive checkout process.

-In order to increase sales from your website, you need to reduce or eliminate as many barriers to completing the check out process as possible
+In order to increase sales from your website, you need to reduce or eliminate as many barriers to completing the checkout process as possible

-There have been many times where I’ve said no to signing up for a credit card or loyalty card at a store not because I didn’t want it but because I simply wanted to make my purchase and get on with my day
+There have been many times when I’ve said no to signing up for a credit card or loyalty card at a store not because I didn’t want it but because I simply wanted to make my purchase and get on with my day

 It’s a similar experience online.
 If your checkout process requires your customers to make a special login and password or it’s hard to use on a mobile device, you’ve already put yourself at a disadvantage.
 Whereas in-store you have an employee to help facilitate the rest of the checkout process, online you don’t have the same resources at your disposal.
 If a customer is having a difficult time completing their purchase, they’re much more likely to simply leave.